germanysbestkeptsecret/Wookmark-jQuery/README.md

 ### fillEmptySpace

 This creates placeholders at the bottom of each column to create an even layout.
 See 'example-placeholder' on how to use it.
 These placeholders use the css class 'wookmark-placeholder'.
 You can overwrite it in your own css to fit your needs.

+### ignoreInactiveItems

+When set to 'false' inactive items will still be shown when filtered.
+This can be used to fade out filtered items.
+See the example-filter/fade.html example.

 Included examples
 -----------------